Protests erupt outside Jama Masjid demanding Nupur Sharma's arrest | Law-Order

 - India

-A large crowd of people could be seen gathering at the steps of the famous mosque, some carrying placards and shouting slogans against Sharma.
+A large crowd of people gathered on the steps of the famous mosque, carrying placards and shouting slogans against Sharma and Naveen Jindal, former head of the Delhi BJP's media unit.
+There was heavy security deployment to manage the situation and avoid any untoward incident.

-A senior police officer said that while some of the demonstrators left the site after some time, others continued to protest.
+According to senior police officials, the protest was held peacefully on the stairs near gate number one of the mosque, and it lasted for around 15 to 20 minutes.
+The protesters were dispersed from the area later.

+''The protest was held near the gate number one of Jama Masjid.
+We demanded the arrested of Nupur Sharma for her remark on Prophet Mohammad.
+It was a peaceful protest, and people left the area after a while,'' said Akram Qureshi, a resident of the area.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)